yash06112002/totalitycorp-frontend-challenge/README.md

 ### Frontend Framework
 - React: We chose React as our frontend framework because of its component-based architecture, which allows for easy organization and reusability of UI elements.

+### Styling
+- Material-UI: We used Material-UI, a popular React UI framework, for styling.
+Material-UI provides pre-built components, themes, and styles that help maintain a consistent and visually appealing design throughout the application.
+- CSS-in-JS: Material-UI utilizes a CSS-in-JS approach, allowing us to define component-specific styles directly in our React components.
+This approach enhances the maintainability and reusability of styles.

 ### State Management
 - React Context API: We used React's built-in Context API for state management.
 It simplifies the management of the shopping cart state across components without the need for external libraries.